JessicaOB/Employee-Management/README.md

 * [Questions](#questions)

 ## Description
   This is a command line application written using javascript, node, inquirer and MySQL2.
 It allows employers to put together a database of departments, roles, and employees within their company and manager the data.
-Seed dsta has been provided for testing.
+Seed data has been provided for testing.

 ## Installation
   The following programs are required for the use of this program: